libretro/docs/docs/library/puae.md

 For games that support multiple disk drives, append "**(MD)**" as in "MultiDrive" to the M3U filename to insert each disk in different drives.
 Only possible with maximum 4 disks!

+***MultiDrive option is enabled by default, so the tag is not necessary, but some games require disabling it, because they can't handle multiple disk drives.***

 For games that require a dedicated save disk, one may be generated automatically by entering the following line in an M3U file: `#SAVEDISK:VolumeName`. `VolumeName` is optional and may be omitted.
 For example, this will create a blank, unlabelled disk image at disk index 5:

 `Secret of Monkey Island.m3u`